 Then the pandemic hit.

-Farnese Vini deal unfolded, the pre-transaction relationship developed trust, according to deal leader Nick Fries, a Platinum principal.
+Similar to how the Farnese Vini deal unfolded, the pre-transaction relationship developed trust, according to deal leader Nick Fries, a Platinum principal.

 “We were able to really get a feel for the business and ultimately close the deal,” Fries said.
 “It's an example, there are hundreds of them, but that's probably the most recent one of Platinum’s capability.”